-All inquiries concerning the application of Title IX including inquires about the College’s sex discrimination, sexual harassment, or sexual assault policies may be referred to the appropriate Title IX officer.
+All inquiries concerning the application of Title IX including inquiries about the University’s sex discrimination, sexual harassment, or sexual assault policies may be referred to the appropriate Title IX officer.

 Sexual Misconduct Policy

-Warner Pacific College seeks to provide students with an environment free from the negative effects of sexual misconduct, which includes sexual harassment, sexual assault, and other forms of sexual violence.
-Therefore, the College strives to educate students, staff, and faculty on these issues and to provide recourse for students believing they have experienced sexual misconduct.
+Warner Pacific University seeks to provide students with an environment free from the negative effects of sexual misconduct, which includes sexual harassment, sexual assault, and other forms of sexual violence.
+Therefore, the University strives to educate students, staff, and faculty on these issues and to provide recourse for students believing they have experienced sexual misconduct.
 The purpose of this policy is to:

 - Define sexual misconduct involving students, which includes sexual harassment, domestic violence, intimate partner violence, stalking, and sexual assault.

 - Identify resources and support for students reporting an incident of sexual misconduct.

 - Affirm the University’s commitment to preventing sexual misconduct.

 - Outline the University’s process of responding appropriately to incidents of sexual misconduct.